-Protective mother Tammy Noergaard needs your letters of support!
-She lost custody of her American kids to her abusive ex in Denmark despite evidence that he threatened to kill her and her children.
+Protective mother Tammy Noergaard lost custody of her American kids to her abusive ex in Denmark despite evidence that he threatened to kill her and her children.
 Tammy’s Appeals case was dragged out over a 6 year period and by the time the Court of Appeal in California ruled on the matter, her Minor Child had aged out of the Hague Convention and the Court labeled the Appeal as “moot.”
 Listen to her 2016 interview on Hell is For Children.

 Tammy Noergaard has taken her case to the InterAmerican Commission and Court for Human Rights (IACHR) and her case could lead to a Benchmark decision that can impact all Protective Mothers and their Children in California, the United States and around the world.
-Tammy needs Protective Mothers to send Amicus Curiae letters in support of her case.
-These letters can be as short or long as you want and you can attach exhibits about your case.
-Click the template:
+Her complaint was accepted on November 10, 2022!

 Inter-American Commission on Human Rights